 And with constant changes and technological advancements, improving the energy efficiency of your data centers is just another important facet of ensuring longevity, success, and continual growth.

-Often what it comes down to is managing and balancing power use while eliminating physical practices and procedures that inhibit the optimization of the data center as a whole.
+Often what it comes down to is managing and balancing power use while eliminating physical practices and procedures.
+Things that may inhibit the optimization of the data center as a whole.

-IT Power Optimization
+Data Center Energy Efficiency and IT Power Optimization

 However, there are important steps that IT technicians or data center managers can take to ensure that equipment consistently operates at a more efficient level.

 Are there systems or workloads that can be combined?
-Just be sure that any efficiency checks or consolidation doesn’t interfere with security.
+Just be sure that any efficiency checks or consolidation don’t interfere with security.

 Time for an Upgrade

 Now is the perfect time to dispose of or even sell your used hard drives, servers, and other old equipment.
 Right now, they’re just consuming power and costing you money.

 And it might also be the perfect time for an upgrade.
-Generally as technology progresses and gets better and better, it tends to also grow in its efficiency.
+Generally, as technology progresses and gets better and better, it tends to also grow in its efficiency.

 Data Center Facilities